mossmatters/KewHybSeqWorkshop/Atmosphere.md

 <img src=images/vnc_desktop.png width="500">

 You can now access your instance as if it were any other graphical operating system.
-Several phylogenetics programs have been installed; check "Other" in the Applications menu.
+Several phylogenetics programs have been installed; view the installed programs in "Other" within the Applications menu.

 ## SFTP Access via Cyberduck